amirgambo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Deleting betty from my first directory
+Moving back to the previous working directory